 You must possess the motivation and capacity to progress to a senior level of management.

 You should still apply in the year you are finishing school and attend the interview if selected.
-Then, if you are short-listed and subsequently decide to defer starting your university study for 12 months, you can request that your application and interview report be re-considered as an application for the following year's intake.
-This would mean you might not need to attend an interview the following year, when you may be overseas.
+Then, if you are short-listed and subsequently decide to defer starting your university study for 12 months, you can request that your application and interview report be reconsidered as an application for the following year's intake.
+This means you may not need to attend an interview the following year when you may be overseas.

 Note: this arrangement can only be made for short-listed applicants.

-It is difficult to defer an offer of enrolment into the Bachelor of Information Technology course because of our reliance on annual sponsor support to provide scholarships, industry placements and other essential elements of the course.
+It is difficult to defer an offer of enrolment into the Bachelor of Information Technology due to our reliance on annual sponsor support to provide scholarships, industry placements and other essential elements of the course.
 Unlike other courses, we cannot guarantee how many sponsored places will be available in future years.